javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/01-property-descriptors/article.md

 */!*
 ```

-Now no one can change the name of our user, unless he applies his own `defineProperty` to override ours.
+Now no one can change the name of our user, unless they apply their own `defineProperty` to override ours.

 Here's the same operation, but for the case when a property doesn't exist: